 In April 2020, in connection with the SADA License Agreement, the Company entered into certain stock grant agreements pursuant to which it agreed to issue a total of 213,996 shares to two non-employee researchers who were involved in the development of the SADA-BiDE (2-step Self-Assembly and DisAssembly-Bispecific DOTA-Engaging antibody system) Pre-targeted Radioimmunotherapy Platform (the "SADA Technology") licensed from MSK and MIT in consideration for their prior service.
 All 213,996 shares were issued in April 2020 into escrow with 40% of the shares immediately vesting at the time of issuance and the remaining 60% of the shares subject to vesting ratably over the next three years on the anniversary date of the agreement.
-In accordance with the terms of the agreement, during the six months ended June 30, 2022, the non-employee researchers vested in an additional 20% of the awards.
-Therefore, as of June 30, 2022, the two non-employee researchers have vested in 80% of the total grant with the remaining 20% vesting on the anniversary date of the agreement in April 2023.
+In accordance with the terms of the agreement, during the nine months ended September 30, 2022, the non-employee researchers vested in an additional 20% of the awards.
+Therefore, as of September 30, 2022, the two non-employee researchers have vested in 80% of the total grant with the remaining 20% vesting on the anniversary date of the agreement in April 2023.
 The unvested shares are subject to forfeiture to the extent the SADA License Agreement is terminated prior to the vesting of the shares.
 There is no cash settlement feature, and no future service is required for the non-employee researchers to vest and receive the shares.
 In April 2020, the Company recognized \$7,376,000, the fair value of the issued shares on the grant date, within research and development expense.
 There is no future expense related to these awards.

 In July 2020, pursuant to the stock grant agreements, the Company also loaned the two researchers a total of \$2,610,000 related to their individual tax payments due in conjunction with the stock grants.
 Each of the loans are evidenced by a three year Secured Promissory Note, which matures in April 2023.
 The outstanding principal amounts of the loans, together with all accrued interest thereon at the rate of 1% per annum, is due and payable on the maturity date of the loans.
 The loans are secured by Pledge and Security Agreements, pursuant to which the researchers have pledged the shares as security for repayment of the loans with interest rates that are at market.
-The loans are recorded at amortized cost, which approximates fair value due to the maturity dates of the loan and minimal changes in market interest rates and the loans are included in other current assets on the Company's Consolidated Balance Sheets.
+In July 2022, one of the researchers repaid their Secured Promissory Note and accrued interest, which resulted in a de minimis loss compared to the amortized cost of the loan, in exchange for 57,887 shares that were pledged as part of their security.
+Upon receipt, the Company recorded treasury shares at an acquisition cost of \$963,000, based on the share closing price on the settlement date.
+The Company subsequently cancelled the acquired treasury shares resulting in a reduction of outstanding common stock and a reduction of additional paid-in-capital totaling \$963,000.
+The other loan is recorded at amortized cost, which approximates fair value due to the maturity dates of the loan.
+The remaining loan is included in other current assets on the Company's Consolidated Balance Sheets as of September 30, 2022 and both loans are included in other assets on the Company's Consolidated Balance Sheets as of December 31, 2021.